Yadavbalbir/SOC_2022_Developing_Ecom/Week-1/VS_Install.md

 Click here(https://code.visualstudio.com/) to download VS Code.

 **Note**
-1. If you are using windows then down for windows and MacOs for Mac.
+1. If you are using windows then download for windows and MacOs for Mac.
 2. make sure you are downloading **stable** version.
 (Stable Build).